 The doctor or nurse gently puts an instrument called a speculum into the vagina.
 This holds the vagina open so that they can see the cervix.
 They then sweep a small, soft plastic brush over the cervix to take the sample of cells.

 After the test, the sample is sent to a laboratory checked.

 You may have some very light vaginal bleeding for a day after.
 You should always tell your GP if you have heavy bleeding, bleeding after sex or bleeding between periods.

-The cervical smear test is a very personal procedure.
-Many people find it a bit embarrassing.
+A cervical smear test is a very personal procedure.
+You may find it a bit embarrassing.
 For some, the thought of having the test is too frightening and stressful and they decide they cannot cope with it.

 If you are finding it difficult to cope, but you want to have the test, it may help to talk about it with someone.
 You may want to talk to a friend or family member.
 Your GP or practice nurse can answer any questions you have and explain ways they can make the test easier for you.
 Sometimes it is easier to talk to someone you do not know.